-Note that the accuracy scores displayed on this tab are estimates, and may differ from accuracy scores computed using every prediction row in the raw data.
+The accuracy scores displayed on this tab are estimates and may differ from accuracy scores computed using every prediction row in the raw data.
 This is due to hourly data processing limits.
-Within the hourly limit, DataRobot cannot compute accuracy scores using more than 100,000 rows, and instead provides scores based on the rows it was able to compute for accuracy.
+Within the hourly limit, DataRobot cannot compute accuracy scores using more than 100,000 rows and instead provides scores based on the rows it was able to compute for accuracy.
 To achieve a more precise accuracy score, span prediction requests across multiple hours to avoid reaching the hourly computation limit.

 Enable the Accuracy tab¶